Easy classics to read for beginners.

 Sick of scrolling social media before bed?

 Me too.
 It’s why I deleted social media apps from my phone months ago and try to keep electronics and screens out of the bedroom.
-(Well, except for some lazy Sunday mornings when I just want to lounge in bed for hours on end, luxuriate, and avoid all responsibilities.)

 So for a leisure activity that’s more stimulating than watching TV but not so stimulating that it becomes a chore, turn to the classics.

-Classic novels (even the easiest classics to read!) definitely get the brain juices flowing.
+Classic novels (even the easiest classics to read) definitely get the brain juices flowing.
 And really, isn’t pretty much anything better than social media at this point?

-Escape from Reality
+4. Escape from reality

 Maybe you had a long day at work.
 Or today you’re stressing like it’s the worst day of your life.
 Or you’re just plain bored.